csisztaiarnold/citytube/README.md

 ![CityTube Logo](docs_assets/citytube_logo.svg)

-A Drupal module for displaying videos from YouTube which are related to a specific area.
+A Drupal module for creating nodes from YouTube videos which are related to a specific location and the surrounding area.

-What does this module do?
+##What does this module do?

-- Finds all the videos based on geolocation settings (latitude and longitude)
+- Finds all the videos based on geolocation settings (latitude and longitude).
-- Finds all the videos based on location name (basically just a search query)
+- Finds all the videos based on location name (basically just a search query).
-- Stores the location as a taxonomy (`cities`) term
+- Stores the location as a taxonomy (`cities`) term.
 - Creates a node from the video, and stores:
 	- Video ID in `field_video_id`
 	- Video Title in `title`